RobertStuff/test-wallet/wallet/README.md

 - Some tags have less than 50 bytes capacity, those won't work.
 1 KB tags recommended.

-- The tag needs to contain a Bitcoin URI.
+- The tag needs to contain a Woodcoin URI.
 You can construct one with the "Request coins" dialog, then share with messaging or email.
 You can also construct the URI manually.
 Mainnet example:
-  `bitcoin:1G2Y2jP5YFZ5RGk2PXaeWwbeA5y1ZtFhoL`
+  `woodcoin:WZDmRTrXTRpJngKmYH8WdN3ptCHsSGiJVV`

 - The type of the message needs to be URI or URL (not Text).

 - If you put your tag at a public place, don't forget to enable write protect.
-Otherwise, someone could overwrite the tag with his own Bitcoin address.
+Otherwise, someone could overwrite the tag with his own Woodcoin address.

 ### BITCOINJ